TL-Yao/CS6120_Final_Proj_PaperQA/README.md

-# Ask the Paper: An LLM-Based Assistant for Academic Papers
+# Paper Q&A: An LLM-Based Assistant for Academic Papers

 ## Live Demo Link
 http://34.122.121.114:80